 This site presents The Photographic Heritage Foundation’s vision, objectives and plans.
 Our books and publications connect photography and heritage.
 The Foundation aims to leave an indelible mark on Asian historical photographic publishing.
 Scroll down to see our vision statement.

 We believe, deeply, that every generation rests on the shoulders of its forerunners.
 Publishing and disseminating photographs of Asia that show this, and which bridge the generations, are our driving forces.
 Especially given today’s fast changing digital communications, our projects have enduring value.
 The Photographic Heritage Foundation’s operations and publishing programme are focused on important parts of Asia.

-Our work depends on the support of private donors and corporate sponsors.
+The Foundation’s projects, which seek to publish landmark books, are developed in partnership with governments, institutions, corporations and philanthropists.
 The personal legacy aspect of the Foundation’s mission is reflected in our donor relationships.
-We offer proven, rewarding avenues for donors, philanthropists and corporations to contribute through our publications to their societies and local heritage, and to share our memorable photo publishing journey.
+We offer proven, rewarding avenues for our partners to contribute through our publications to their societies and local heritage, and to share our memorable photo publishing journey.

 John Thomson, a pioneering Asia photographer, wrote in 1891: ‘We are now making history, and the ‘sun picture’ supplies the means of passing down a record of what we have achieved.’

 The 2011 launch of The 2011 launch of Heung Shing Gu Ying, the Chinese edition of Hong Kong As It Was.
 Mrs Carrie Lam, Chief Secretary for Administration, Hong Kong SAR Government (then Development Secretary); Bernard Charnwut Chan, Foundation Patron and book sponsor; and Helmuth Hennig, Foundation Chairman.